Global Impact Award

-The Global Impact Award was founded in 2013 to support the vision and passion of Washington University in St. Louis students, postdoctoral researchers, and recent alumni who are creating ventures that are scalable, sustainable, and quick-to-market with proof of concept and a broad impact.
+The Global Impact Award was founded in 2013 to support the vision and passion of WashU students, postdoctoral researchers, and recent alumni who are creating ventures that are:

-Finalists will be selected by judges based on the scoring of deliverables and will be connected to expert mentors in their relevant fields, to improve sustainability of ventures and opportunities for success.
+Finalists will be chosen by a selection committee based on the scoring of deliverables and will be connected to expert mentors in their relevant fields, to improve sustainability of ventures and opportunities for success.
 Mentorship and training will be offered during the spring semester to help the finalists prepare for their pitch presentation.
-In April, all finalists will present to an esteemed panel of judges, and the judges will select one or more winners of the $50,000 award.
+In April, all finalists will present to an esteemed panel of judges, and the judges will select one or more winners of the $75,000 award.

 In order to be eligible to receive the award, the founding team and venture are expected to meet certain criteria.

-- The founding team must include one or more of the following: a current Washington University in St. Louis enrolled undergraduate, graduate or professional student; resident; a postdoctoral researcher; or an alumnus who has graduated within ten years of submitting his or her application for the award.
+- At least one founder is a current WashU undergraduate, graduate, or professional student, a postdoctoral researcher, or an alumnus who has graduated within ten years of submitting their application for the award.

 - The venture must have completed a proof of concept.

-- The venture may be a commercial or hybrid for-profit/nonprofit legal entity, and is expected to have high impact, be sustainable and scalable.
+- The venture must be a for-profit legal entity, and is expected to have high impact, be sustainable and scalable.

-- The venture may be based on faculty inventions or IP disclosures, provided the venture includes at least one Washington University-affiliated team member who meets the above requirements and holds meaningful equity (no less than 5%, including options) participation in the venture.
+- The venture may be based on faculty inventions or IP (Intellectual Property) disclosures, provided the venture includes at least one WashU-affiliated team member who meets the above requirements and holds meaningful equity participation in the venture.

-- IMPACT: The venture that could make an important or far-reaching contributions in the lives of many persons anywhere…US or abroad.
+- IMPACT: The venture that could make an important or far-reaching contribution in the lives of many persons.

-- USE OF AWARD: The budget is appropriate, and a clear plan for additional funding (if needed) is in place
+- USE OF AWARD: The budget is appropriate, and a clear plan for additional funding (if needed) is in place.
+The startup presents a realistic and specific outline for how the GIA will increase the team’s probability of success – including through funding and mentorship.

-- TEAM: The team understands their capabilities and have utilized mentors to support their venture
+- TEAM: The team is interdisciplinary with complementary skill sets, understands their capabilities, and has utilized mentors to support their venture.

-- SUSTAINABILITY: A sustainable venture would entail a unique application of technology or an innovative process that solves an important problem, perhaps having a barrier to entry (e.g. IP), and have a team with a complimentary set of skills that can effectively execute
+- SUSTAINABILITY: A sustainable venture would entail a unique application of technology or an innovative process that solves an important problem, perhaps having a barrier to entry (e.g., IP).

-- VIABILITY: This venture has a successful proof of concept, a clear go-to-market strategy, and is scalable.
+- VIABILITY: This venture has a successful proof of concept, a clear go-to-market strategy, and is scalable (can expand with minimal cost).
 The venture will succeed.

 Previous Winners